The Australian Boer War Memorial

-“[Ermelo] a bare hillside at the end of sixty miles of blockhouses.
+"[Ermelo] a bare hillside at the end of 100 kilometres of blockhouses.
 We were nursing the sick from 2,000 troops about there.
 Mostly typhoid and yellow jaundice.
 Here we saw the start of seven columns [of British troops] which took part in the last drive of the war and here we saw the Boers come in to surrender arms.
-No bitterness on either side.”
-The Peace Treaty was to be signed at Vereeniging, about 200 miles west of Ermelo, on 31 May 1902.
+No bitterness on either side."
+The Peace Treaty was to be signed at Vereeniging, about 320 kilometres west of Ermelo, on 31 May 1902.
 Julia Bligh Johnston and the other 13 NSW nurses had been in South Africa for nearly the entire two and a half years of the war.
 This was ironic, since most of the Australian soldiers served only one-year terms, although many re-enlisted to serve longer.
 But even then the nurses were not repatriated because there was so much work to do looking after the Boer people who had been interned as well as the wounded and sick of both sides who were too ill to be immediately returned to wherever ‘home’ was.

 It was not until the end of July 1902 that their war was over and all 14 boarded the troopship Montrose, to at last sail through Sydney Heads on 2 August.